padajar/padajar.github.io/_posts/2026-01-27-hunt-recap.md

 #### this puzzle has been here the whole time (bubble cove, feeder)

-hooooly cow what an incredible puzzle to see to start the hunt. i *immediately* head to it with some other dropout nerds. had a small miststep to start (totally thought the first diagram was referencing [lisa gilroy as ellen degeneres in jaws](https://www.youtube.com/shorts/zsmxkpCpUK8)), but we quickly got past that. the sam reich cameo was absolutely *incredible* to boot. in hindsight, could have solved it sooner, but so it goes with puzzles. deeply enjoyed and also immediately forwarded to *all* the people i know who are into dropout[^1] (unlocked fri 1:19pm, solved fri 2:16pm.)
+hooooly cow what an incredible puzzle to see to start the hunt. i *immediately* head to it with some other dropout nerds. had a small misstep to start (totally thought the first diagram was referencing [lisa gilroy as ellen degeneres in jaws](https://www.youtube.com/shorts/zsmxkpCpUK8)), but we quickly got past that. the sam reich cameo was absolutely *incredible* to boot. in hindsight, could have solved it sooner, but so it goes with puzzles. deeply enjoyed and also immediately forwarded to *all* the people i know who are into dropout[^1] (unlocked fri 1:19pm, solved fri 2:16pm.)

 #### architecture of flow (old bark town, feeder)